simonwep/candy/README.md

 ## FAQ
 1. "Downloads don't work anymore!" - _It's always a race between the maintainer of such applications and YouTube.
-YouTube doesn't provide free access to many of these informations Candy provides so everything is accomplished with small hacks.
+YouTube doesn't provide free access to many of these informations Candy provides, so everything is accomplished with small hacks.
 If YouTube changes something some methods won't work anymore.
 [Open an issue](https://github.com/Simonwep/candy/issues/new) if so._
 2. "What about other platforms?" - _For now Candy should and will only be a downloader for YouTube._
 3. "The number of playlist / channel items is not equal to these on YouTube?!" - _YouTube counts private and removed videos in a playlist as